-Academic Year (AY) appointments end on June 30 of each academic year.
-AY appointees who resign or leave service mid-year may be required to pay back overpayments.
+Academic Year (AY) appointments end on June 30th of each academic year.
+AY appointees who resign or leave service mid-year may be required to pay back a portion of their paid salary.

 a.
 Academic Year Appointments

 Academic-year appointments must be effective at the beginning of quarterly pay periods (i.e., July 1 for fall quarter; November 1 for winter quarter; March 1 for spring quarter).